 Science outreach is also a particular point of interest for me.
 My popular science book, Where the River Runs: Scientific Reflections on Earth's Waterways, was published in spring 2017 by Princeton University Press and was re-released in paperback in 2019.
-This book is written for a fully general audience - no science background is needed.
+This book is written to be accessible for a fully general audience - no science background is needed.
 It has received positive coverage in Nature, Science News, and the Toronto Metro.
 I've also given public talks and interviews on the science of rivers at the Smithsonian and various other science outreach venues and in a live radio interview on a NPR affiliate, and I've published related op-eds around science policy and communication in Scientific American and Wired.

 Peer-reviewed scientific journal articles: